EuiseokJeongNZ/EuiseokJeongNZ/README.md

   </li>

   <li>
-    💻 Experienced in developing full-stack applications using Python, Django, Django REST Framework, React, and PostgreSQL.
+    💻 Experienced in developing a full-stack website using Python, Django, Django REST Framework, React, and PostgreSQL.
   </li>

   <li>
-    🚀 Built and deployed a full-stack e-commerce application using Docker, GitHub Actions, AWS EC2, AWS S3, and Nginx.
+    🚀 Built and deployed a full-stack e-commerce website using Docker, GitHub Actions, AWS EC2, AWS S3, and Nginx.
   </li>